JulienCHATEAU/SWAutoPlay_GUI/README.md

                                               |___ gotk3
                                                        |___ gtk ...
 ```
-Once the workspace is set, fill the GOPATH environment variable `$ export GOPATH=<somewhere>/go/` (in the console or updating your *.bashrc* file) and run `$ cd $GOPATH/src/SWAutoPlay_GUI && go install` to compile the project.
+Once the workspace is set, fill the GOPATH environment variable `$ export GOPATH=<somewhere>/go/` (in the console or updating your *.bashrc* file).
+Then run `$ cd $GOPATH/src/SWAutoPlay_GUI && go install` to compile the project.
 The binary file of the application will be placed in
 *$GOPATH/bin*

+If you want to launch this application from a desktop shortcut you can
+- On Windows : copy the *SWAutoPlay.lnk* shortcut
+- On Linux : update the files *run.sh* and *add_shortcut.sh* updating the second line with your correct GOPATH and launch `$ sudo ./add_shortcut.sh`.
+You will find the shortcut in your desktop search bar

 ## Launch